zarishabbas/EEG_audio/README.md

 ## Project structure
 *Note.* In this project, people with MCI were not considered due to the imbalance of the dataset.

-1. Exploratory Analysis
-2. Preprocessing: equalize session
+1. Preprocessing: equalize session
-3. Preprocessing: filtering and rereferencing
+2. Preprocessing: filtering and rereferencing
-4. Preprocessing: creating epochs, standardizing, and performing ICA
+3. Preprocessing: creating epochs, standardizing, and performing ICA
-5. Classification using CNN
+4. Classification using CNN
-6. Converting signal to audio using librosa
+5. Converting signal to audio using librosa

 ## Requirements
 It is strongly recommended to create a separate environment for the project.